algal/SwiftOnLambda/README.md

 ## FYI, what this Makefile does

-An Amazon Lambda function is defined by a _package_.
+An Amazon Lambda function is defined by AWS configuration and by a _deployment package_.
 The Makefile builds that package.

-A "package" must use one of the supported languages (Java, NodeJS, or Python).
-Our uses JS, and the JS file is contained in `shim/`.
+The package must use one of the supported languages, Java, NodeJS, or Python.
+We use JS and that JS file is contained in `shim/`.

 A package may also contain a native binary executable, and this is where we drop in our compiled Swift code.

-The only catch is that the binary must be compiled on an appropriate Linux distribution.
+One catch is that the binary must be compiled on an appropriate Linux distribution.
 The Makefile's `build_swift` target uses docker to do this.
 In case you are new to the exciting world of docker, here's a breakdown of key points in part of the build process:

 First is roughly like this: